 A recent study by the Centers for Disease Control and Prevention (CDC) finds that when mothers receive the flu vaccine, their babies experience fewer hospitalizations and emergency room visits for the flu, particularly if the baby is under 3 months old or born to a mother who received the vaccine in the third trimester.

 Pregnant women are among those at higher risk of complications of severe illness from flu infection.
 Dr. Thomas Howell Jr., an OB-GYN at Mayo Clinic Health System, says it's not only important that those who are pregnant get a flu shot but also the people around them.

 "Pregnant women are a group that should especially get a flu shot," says Dr. Howell.
 "We know that if you're pregnant, your risk of getting sicker from influenza, COVID or any pulmonary respiratory disease, for various physiologic reasons, is much higher."

 Their health depends on the health of others during this flu season.

 "We want pregnant women to protect themselves as much as they can.
 But one of the ways we do that is by protecting the community," says Dr. Howell.

 Journalists: Broadcast-quality video is available in the downloads at the end of the post.
 Please courtesy: Mayo Clinic News Network.
 Name super/CG: Thomas Howell Jr., M.D./OB-GYN/Mayo Clinic.

 Most people who become sick with the flu can recover independently at home.
-For those who are pregnant and others who may be at higher risk of complications from these respiratory viruses, reach out to your health care team right away.
+For those who are pregnant and others who may be at higher risk of complications from respiratory viruses, reach out to your healthcare team right away.
 There are antiviral medications and treatment options that may help you.